databricks/diviner/docs/grouped_pmdarima.rst

 Grouped pmdarima
 ================

-The Grouped ``pmdarima`` model is a multi-series orchestration framework for building multiple individual models of related, but isolated series data.
+The Grouped ``pmdarima`` API is a multi-series orchestration framework for building multiple individual models of related, but isolated series data.
 For example, a project that required the forecasting of inventory demand at regional warehouses around the world would historically require individual orchestration of data acquisition, hyperparameter definitions, model training, metric validation, serialization, and registration of tens of thousands of individual